 Anyway, sorry for all that, we’re a little dizzy-brained dead tired today, but in any event now seems as good a time as any to drop the block quote.
 Here’s Matt Drudge, reporting in his fantastically gay scoop voice:

-Late Thursday evening, Mitt Romney’s presidential campaign launched a new fundraising drive, ‘Meet The VP’ — just as Romney himself has narrowed the field of candidates to a handful, sources reveal.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Late Thursday evening, Mitt Romney’s presidential campaign launched a new fundraising drive, ‘Meet The VP’ — just as Romney himself has narrowed the field of candidates to a handful, sources reveal.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 And a surprise name is now near the top of the list: Former Secretary of State Condoleezza Rice!